microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### Budget Quantity
 **Formula**
-- This KPI sums the Quantity column from the Purchase Budget table.
+- This measure sums the Quantity column from the Purchase Budget table.

 **Data Sources**
 - Item Budget Entry